UMPIRING IN THE EASTERN FOOTBALL LEAGUE IN 2019

 At the EFL, we are committed to the continual development and recruitment of umpires at both junior and senior levels.

 The EFL conducts programs that help umpires to not only make the right decisions but to cope with the match day environment.
 We manage a talent development pathway that can progress umpires from under 8 competitions to introduction to elite squads.

+Over recent years, the EFL has recruited many retired players to umpiring.
 They have found the transition to umpiring both enjoyable and satisfying.
 Staying involved in the game was their priority and in becoming an umpire they remain involved on field and in the action without the hits and bumps.

 WANT TO BECOME AN UMPIRE?